sameerkali/expendifi_frontend/README.md

 # Project Structure

 This repository follows a scalable Next.js App Router structure, suitable for a partner-side application that includes public signup/login, protected dashboards, profile management, and ad management.
-It is designed with SEO in mind, using components, hooks, and libraries that ensure clean code organization and maintainability.
+It is designed with SEO and performance in mind, using components, hooks, and libraries that ensure clean code organization and maintainability.

 ```text
 project/